JeremyJestel716/store-inventory-management-system/README.md

 line 153-160- unit test for set max

 ### J.  Remove the class files for any unused validators in order to clean your code.
+removed delete part validator class file as it was unused